Efficient estimation of the target population average treatment effect from multi-source data: Identifiability under CATE transportability

-Let \(P\) be a probability law over \(((1-G)Y,(1-G)A,X,(1-G)S,G)\).
-Then we have \(\P(S=s)=\alpha_{0s}(P)\) and \(\P(G=1)=\alpha(P)\) when the sample is drawn from \(P\), while the marginal probabilities of \(S\) and \(G\) do not reflect the relative sizes of the underlying study population nor the sampling mechanism adopted.
-We can hypothesize the existence of an artificial superpopulation from which every data point is drawn.
-Random sampling on the superpopulation is asymptotically equivalent to the actual, biased sampling.
+Then we have \(\Pr(D=d,G=0)=\alpha_{0d}\) and \(\Pr(G=1)=\alpha\), while the marginal probabilities of \(D\) and \(G\) do not reflect the relative sizes of the underlying study population nor the sampling mechanism adopted.
+We can hypothesize the existence of an artificial super-population from which data is drawn.
+Random sampling in the super-population is asymptotically equivalent to actual biased sampling.